-Lloyd Jones: Luton Town sign Liverpool defender
+Luton sign Liverpool's Lloyd Jones, Ipswich's Flynn Downes & Plymouth's Jake Jervis

 - From the section Luton

-League Two leaders Luton Town have signed Liverpool defender Lloyd Jones for an undisclosed fee.
+Luton Town have signed Liverpool defender Lloyd Jones and Plymouth forward Jake Jervis for undisclosed fees, while midfielder Flynn Downes has joined on loan from Ipswich.

-Jones, who joined Liverpool from Plymouth in 2011, has signed a two-and-a-half-year deal at Kenilworth Road.
+Jones and Jervis have agreed two-and-a-half year deals, with Downes, 19, joining until the end of the season.

-The 22-year-old failed to make a first-team appearance for the Reds, but has featured on loan at Cheltenham, Accrington, Blackpool and Swindon.
+Ex-Plymouth player Jones, 22, did not make an appearance for Liverpool but was most recently on loan at Swindon.

 Find all the latest football transfers on our dedicated page.